Examples

 Creating a constraint on same name as an existing index will fail

-Create a named node key constraint on the property title
+Create a named node key constraint on the property citizenship

 label, when an index already exists with the given name.